-- (24) Salt. - (25) Survey.

-vinces are divided into districts, which, except in Madras, are grouped into larger areas called divisions; but the district is properly speaking the unit of administration.

-60. Districts are sub-divided into lesser tracts, called subdivisions in Bengal, taluks in Madras and Bombay, and tahsils in Northern India generally : these sub-districts are the primary units of fiscal administration.

-61. The designation of administrative officers varies with the importance, extent, or nature of their respective charges.

-62. The supreme authority in a province is, according to its status or importance, styled a Governor or Lieutenant-Governor whose administrative charge is known as a Local Government.
-In provinces under the direct management of the Governor-General, who is therefore the Local Government quoad those provinces, the supreme authority is called a Chief Commissioner who constitutes a Local Administration.

-68. Officers holding charge of Divisions are called Commissioners.

-64. The title of the highest executive official in a Regulation District is Collector-Magistrate; that of a corresponding officer in a Non-Regulation District is Deputy Commissioner.

-65. The table in Appendix A. No. 1 will exhibit at a glance the category to which each province belongs, its various divisions and sub-divisions, and the number of each class of officer employed in its general administration.

-66. The provinces enjoy varying degrees of independence in proportion to their importance.

-67. Of the five principal provinces-Madras, Bombay, Bengal, the North-Western Provinces and the Punjab-the first two are administered by a Governor who, like the Governor-General, is aided by a Council consisting of the local Commander-in-Chief and two members of the Civil Service.
-68. The Governor, who is usually an English statesman, and the members of his Council are appointed by the Crown.
+- 60. Districts are sub-divided into lesser tracts, called sub-divisions in Bengal, taluks in Madras and Pombay, and tahsils in Northern India generally: these sub-districts are the primary units of fiscal administration. - 61.
+The designation of administrative officers varies with the importance, extent, or nature of their respective charges. - 62.
+The supreme authority in a province is, according to its status or importance, styled a Governor or Lieutenant-Governor whose administrative charge is known as a Local Government.
+In provinces under the direct management of the Governor-General, who is therefore the Local Government quoad those provinces, the supreme authority is called a Chief Commissioner who constitutes a Local Administration. - 63.
+Officers holding charge of Divisions are called Commissioners. - 64.
+The title of the highest executive official in a Regulation District is Collector-Magistrate; that of a corresponding officer in a Non-Regulation District is Deputy Commissioner. - 65.
+The table in Appendix A. No. I will exhibit at a glance the category to which each province belongs, its various divisions and sub-divisions, and the number of each class of officer employed in its general administration. - 66.
+The provinces enjoy varying degrees of independence in proportion to their importance. - 67.
+Of the five principal provinces-Madras, Bombay, Bengal, the North-Western Provinces and the Punjab-the first two are administered by a Governor who, like the Governor-General, is aided by a Council consisting of the local Commander in-Chief and two members of the Civil Service.

-69. For legislative purposes the provincial Executive Council in Madras and Bombay is augmented by not less than eight, nor more than twenty additional members, besides the Advocate-General of the Presidency, who are nominated by the Governor, and of whom at least half must be non-official persons.

-70. The province of the Legislative Council is restricted to subjects of local and provincial interest : it cannot repeal or amend any Act of Parliament, or any law passed in India before the Indian Councils Act came into operation, nor can it, without the sanction of the Governor-General, take into consideration any measure affecting the public debt, customs, imperial taxation, currency, the post office and telegraph, the penal code, religion, the military and naval forces, patents, copyright, or relations with Foreign States.

-71. The validity of laws or regulations made by the Legislative Councils in Madras and Bombay is subject to the assent of the Governors and of the Governor-General; and any passed enactment may be disallowed by the Secretary of State for India in Council.

-72. One privilege, not possessed by other provincial Governments, which Madaas and Bombay enjoy is, that in certain matters they are entitled to correspond direct with the Secretary of State.

-73. Bengal, the North-Western Provinces, and the Panjab are administered by Lieutenant-Governors, who are chosen generally from members of the Covenanted Civil Service of not less than ten years' standing, and are appointed by the Governor-General with the approval of the Crown.
+- 68. The Governor, who is usually an English statesman, and the members of his Council are appointed by the Crown. - 69.
+For legislative purposes the provincial Executive Council in Madras and Bombay is augmented by not less than eight, nor more than twenty additional members, besides the Advocate-General of the Presidency, who are nominated by the Governor, and of whom at least half must be non-official persons. - 70.
+The province of the Legislative Council is restricted to subjects of local and provincial interest: it cannot repeal or amend any Act of Parliament, or any law passed in India before the Indian Councils Act came into operation, nor can it, without the sanction of the Governor-General, take into consideration any measure affecting the public debt, customs, imperial taxation, currency, the post office and telegraph, the penal code, religion, the military and naval forces, patents, copyright, or relations with Foreign States. - 71.
+The validity of laws or regulations made by the Legislative Councils in Madras and Bombay is subject to the assent of the Governors and of the Governor-General; and any passed enactment may be disallowed by the Secretary of State for India in Council. - 72.
+One privilege, not possessed by other provincial Governments, which Madias and Bombay enjoy is, that in certain matters they are entitled to correspond direct with the Secretary of State. - 73.
+Bengal, the North-Western Provinces, and the Punjab are administered by Lieutenant-Governors, who are chosen generally from members of the Covenanted Civil Service of not less than ten years' standing, and are appointed by the Governor-General with the approval of the Crown. - 74.
+They have no Executive Councils; but the first two legislative purposes only, similar in constitution to those of Madras and Bombay.
+The number of councillors is limited in the former, to twenty, and in the latter, to fifteen.

-74. They have no Executive Councils; but the first two -Bengal and the North-Western Provinces-have Councils for (14)
+Bengal and the North-Western Provinces-have Councils for